SmashMineGame/PracticalC/C_Miscellany/pres.md

 * `stdout` and `stderr` take data from the program to the shell.
 	* They are functionally equivalent

-Streams can be treated the same as files in many cases.
+Streams can be treated the same as files in most simple cases.

 ---